 There are many ways to keep breastfeeding for mums returning to work.
 What works for you will depend on your workplace and child care arrangements.

-You might also need to express milk at work so that you can keep up your milk supply and leave milk for your baby while you’re working.
+You could also express milk at work so that you can keep up your milk supply, and leave this milk for your baby while you’re working.

-Or you might be lucky enough to have your baby nearby you at work and keep breastfeeding her as needed.
+Or you might be lucky enough to have your baby nearby you at work so you can have her brought to you for breastfeeding as needed.

 If you want to keep breastfeeding when you return to work, the Australian Breastfeeding Association recommends discussing your breastfeeding needs with your employer well before you go back to work.

 You might talk with your employer about the issue before you go on parental leave.
 Or if you visit your workplace to introduce your baby to your workmates, this could be a good chance to make time to chat to your manager.

 If you haven’t kept in touch with your employer during your parental leave, try to make a time to discuss your needs about two months before you go back.
 You can confirm your breastfeeding or expressing needs just before returning.

 , it’s a good idea to check your employer’s attitudes and knowledge of breastfeeding policies.
 If you need to, you can discuss it with the Equal Employment Opportunity (EEO) Officer or Human Resources Department at your workplace.